 - Cut out stimulants from mid-afternoon

-- If everything else is optimised, consider supplements.
+- If everything else is optimised, consider nutritional diet supplements.
 Pro Test contains magnesium and zinc which together support normal, healthy sleep

 Goal: 6-8 hours minimum a night.
 You can monitor this with a fitness tracker or app.